 A day in the life of a junior doctor

 The Victorian Rural Generalist Program is a state-wide end-to-end Rural Generalist training program that allows the future Rural Generalist workforce to train, work and live in rural and regional Victoria.
 In addition to providing a diverse and rewarding training experience, the long-term objective of the VRGP is to increase the employment of Rural Generalists in rural health services and communities across Victoria.

 The VRGP offers trainees the certainty of a defined and supported training pathway all the way through to Fellowship, in the region of their choice.

 The VRGP has Regional Coordinators across all regions of rural Victoria who will assist trainees to navigate their training pathway and provide career support throughout their training journey and into employment in Rural Generalist positions in their region. vicruralgeneralist.com.au

 Rural Generalist Year 1 (RG1) Program

-The Rural Generalist Year 1 (RG1) Program is a rural intern training model where trainees are based in a small rural health setting with core rotations to larger hospitals and non-core rotations to General Practice or community health settings.
-The RG1 program provides a great introduction to a Rural Generalist career by providing training in both hospital and community settings and working along-side Rural Generalists in rural and community health services.
+The Rural Generalist Year 1 (RG1) Program is a rural intern training model where trainees are based in a rural health setting.
+The RG1 program offers a great introduction to a Rural Generalist career by providing training in both hospital and community settings and working along-side Rural Generalists in rural and community health services.